home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

     """Finish flow."""
 ```

-This async callback is called when a flow is finished or aborted. i.e. `result['type'] in [FlowResultType.CREATE_ENTRY, FlowResultType.ABORT]`.
+This async callback is called when a flow is finished or aborted.
+For example `result['type'] in [FlowResultType.CREATE_ENTRY, FlowResultType.ABORT]`.
 The callback function can modify result and return it back, if the result type changed to `FlowResultType.FORM`, the flow will continue running, display another form.

 If the result type is `FlowResultType.FORM`, the result should look like: